Trump Demands An Obama Investigation By Congress For Baseless Wiretap Accusation

 As noted by CNN, instead of providing any evidence of a wiretap on Donald Trump’s phone, White House Press Secretary Sean Spicer – in an early Sunday morning tweet – indicated that Donald Trump was now insisting on a full investigation by the United States Congress.
 Despite the fact that most objective observers – both in the press and in political circles – consider Trump’s allegations to be baseless, the current resident of the Oval Office demands that the Congress carry out an investigation anyway:

-Spicer went on to say that, “Neither the White House nor the President will comment further until such oversight is conducted.”

-But blaring headlines that “Trump demands an Obama investigation by Congress” may well be exactly what Donald Trump wants.
+But blaring headlines that “Trump demands Obama investigation by Congress” may well be exactly what Donald Trump wants.
 For weeks now, the Trump administration has faced one crisis after another regarding its ties to Russia and Vladimir Putin.
 From Michael Flynn being forced to resign from his position on the National Security Council to Jeff Sessions having to recuse himself from the investigation of such Russian connections, the media has been entirely focused on Trump and Russia.
 Maybe he hopes that will change with an Obama fishing expedition.

 [Featured Image by Scott Olson/Getty Images]